binnxu/learngit/readme.txt

 I love Git!

-Creating a new branch is easy.
+Creating a new branch feature1.